uwmadison-chm/hedonometer/README.md

 During the data colleciton period, participants will receive texts at researcher-specified intervals and respond.
 At any point, participants can text "stop" or "unsubscribe" to cancel (as per relevant laws regarding text message services).

-h3.
-Researchers!
+### Researchers!

 Workflow for researchers will be similar to:

-* Create an account on Twilio, buy a number there
+1. Create an account on Twilio, buy a number there
-* In hedonometer, add your twilio Account SID and auth token
+1. In hedonometer, add your twilio Account SID and auth token
-* hedonometer will find your phone number
+1. hedonometer will find your phone number
-* In the admin interface, add one (or more?) questions to your survey
+1. In the admin interface, add one (or more?) questions to your survey
-* (maybe) Choose a randomization type (random, random with replacement, round-robin)
-* Choose a number of days for collection, also hours, and maybe "valid" start and end times
+1. Choose a number of days for collection, also hours, and maybe "valid" start and end times
-* Validate participants and set a start date for them.
+1. Validate participants and set a start date for them.
-* Download data!
+1. Download data!

+### Randomization

+If a survey contains multiple questions, researchers will have three message ordering strategies.
+Assuming your survey has questions A, B, and C, you'll be able to order messages by:

+* Round robin: ABC ABC ABC ABC ABC ...
+* Random without replacement: CAB BAC ABC CAB ACB BCA ...
+* Random with replacement: CAA BAC CBB AAA CBA AAB ...